BzGyg/Enhanced-Monte-Carlo-Simulation-for-Pricing-and-Hedging-Barrier-Options/README.md

 For any barrier $B$:
 $$V_{vanilla} = V_{knock-in}(B) + V_{knock-out}(B)$$

-This identity is used to validate pricing accuracy by comparing the sum of knock-in and knock-out prices against the known vanilla option price.
+This identity provides an internal consistency check.
+Since $V_{vanilla}$ is obtained from market prices (not simulated), the error measures the absolute accuracy of our Monte Carlo method.

 ## Data